Interactive Activity

 - Note: Think about daily transitions since these happen often in a classroom or program.

 - Note: Look at the environment rather than focusing on an individual child.
-Routines can be part of a classroom that has a flexible temporal environment.
-Routines can provide important structure for students, that allows them to anticipate upcoming activities and to envision their role in a group setting.
+Routines can be part of a classroom that has a flexible temporal routine.
+Routines can provide important structure for students, that allows them to anticipate upcoming activities and to envision their role in a group setting, and they can prepare everyone to have some flexibility.

 Follow up Questions

-- Did some of the children/students in the case take up more of your attention than
+- Did some of the children in the case take up more of your attention than others?
+Does

 - What about Sarah?
 Was she lost in the new environment?
 Or was she not actually being included in the earlier environment?